My-Merch-And-Music/MERCH-token/faq.md

 ## Is this a DAO?

-Not at launch.
-Governance is centralized under MMAM to protect artists and infrastructure.
-A DAO-lite advisory board may be introduced later.
+Governance is intentionally centralized during launch to protect the mission, platform integrity, and artist-first incentives.
+As the ecosystem matures, we will explore community input mechanisms and advisory participation.